what you get here

 Books for Downloading

-One of the delights of old age is having the time and capacity to download and skim the books available on the internet – whether it’s the archive site which, sadly, has been attacked by book publishers and forced to remove half a million books from its site.
-So read the undernoted books while you can!
+One of the delights of old age is having the time and capacity to access, download and skim the books available on the internet – whether it’s the archive site which allowed you to read a book for an hour or so but, sadly, has just been attacked by book publishers and forced to remove half a million books from its site.
+So access the undernoted books while you can!

 - The Routledge Companion to Fascism and the Far Right ed P Davis and D Lynch